Ishwar2510/React_Netflix_Project/README.md

-This code is an upgraded netflix, wuth login authentication feature. it also support Routers .
+This code is an upgraded netflix, with login authentication feature. it also support Routers .
 Couldnot host the client side rendering app in git hub, as a result a basic  hosted link has been provided